Wowe-Peanut/Number-Identification-AI/README.md

 Feel free to use my code however you want (MIT License) but I cannot think of a reason why anyone would want to use it... it's that bad.

 Training and Testing Data Used: http://yann.lecun.com/exdb/mnist/

 3b1b Video (1/4): https://www.youtube.com/watch?v=aircAruvnKk&ab_channel=3Blue1Brown

+Libraries Used: Numpy (Matrix Math), mnist (Importing Training and Testing Data), and Pickle (Storing Trained Weights and Baises for later)